 Perhaps the most famous novel to come out of South Africa, Paton's 1948 work brought to the notice of the world the dilemmas of ordinary South Africans living under an oppressive system, one which threatened to destroy their very humanity.
 Informed by Paton's Christian and liberal beliefs, the novel tells of a rural Zulu parson's heart-breaking search for his son, who has been drawn into the criminal underworld of the city.
 Cry, The Beloved Country has sold millions of copies around the world.

-In a new edition to celebrate the 50th anniversary of its first publication, this collection is a South African classic.
-In the voice of the sly old bushveld storyteller Oom Schalk Laurens, Bosman tells tales of a rural Afrikaner South Africa that has long since vanished – yet the unique flavour and wry humour of the stories remains undiminished.
+In an edition published to celebrate the 50th anniversary of its first publication, this collection is a South African classic.
+In the voice of the sly old bushveld storyteller Oom Schalk Laurens, Bosman tells tales of a rural Afrikaner South Africa that has long since vanished – yet the unique flavour and wry humour of the stories remain undiminished.

-Phaswane Mpe's first novel (shortlisted for the 2002 Sunday Times Fiction Prize) is a new variation on what was known as the "Jim Comes to Jo'burg" theme in South African literature.
-A man leaves his rural home in the Northern Province and comes to the big city to find a new life.
-What he finds is a dangerous but vital inner city, epitomised by Hillbrow, the flatland in the centre of Johannesburg where the well-heeled no longer set foot – the "city of gold, milk, honey and bile".
+Phaswane Mpe's first novel (shortlisted for the 2002 Sunday Times Fiction Prize) is a variation on what was known as the "Jim Comes to Joburg" theme in South African literature.
+A man leaves his rural home in the north and comes to the big city to find a new life.
+What he finds is a dangerous but vital inner city, epitomised by Hillbrow, the flat-land in the centre of Johannesburg where the well-heeled no longer set foot – the "city of gold, milk, honey and bile".
 This is the land of drug deals, xenophobia, violence, sex and Aids, and this novel is an uncompromising look at the reality of the new South Africa as it affects the poorest of the urban population.
 It is also a story of love, survival and hope.

 Ndebele is a noted academic and critic as well as a writer of fiction.
 In this work, he carries out the brief argued in his essay "Rediscovery of the Ordinary", returning the gaze of the reader to the very human lives of township people and forgoing the rhetoric of political struggle, though that background is not ignored.
 His characters deal with the generation gap and the formative experiences of childhood in these warmly perceptive stories.